Potential Medical Device for Underarms, Oral Hh Med Designed to Fight Side Effects, Qbrexza® News & Palmar Hh Study Recruiting

 There is a lot of research going on related to the management of hyperhidrosis.

-In Part 1 of the IHhS Hyperhidrosis Research & Treatment Pipeline Report we discuss the ongoing development of Brickell Biotech’s topical gel (sofpironium bromide/BBI-4000) for the potential treatment of underarm excessive sweating.
+In Part 1 of the IHhS Hyperhidrosis Research & Treatment Pipeline Report, we discuss the ongoing development of Brickell Biotech’s topical gel (sofpironium bromide/BBI-4000) for the potential treatment of underarm excessive sweating.

 Medical Device for Underarm Sweating in Development in San Fran

-Candesant Biomedical of San Francisco, Calif. is working on a medical device that uses “water activated” technology to help treat underarm excessive sweating (axillary hyperhidrosis) in minutes.
-The treatment is given in a medical office via a patch that is applied to underarms for three minutes and delivers a dose of heat precisely to the sweat glands.
+Candesant Biomedical of San Francisco, Calif. is working on a medical device that uses “water-activated” technology to help treat underarm excessive sweating (axillary hyperhidrosis) in minutes.
+The treatment is given in a medical office via a patch that is applied to the underarms for three minutes and delivers a dose of heat precisely to the sweat glands.
 The results, according to the company, are “in-activated” sweat glands, reduced sweating for about two months, and a 71% decrease in measured sweat.
 Six weeks after treatment, sweat remained 69% reduced.
 In terms of side effects, the company reports a few cases of mild and temporary redness or irritation.
 These side effects, says Candesant, were “well-tolerated.”
 (In medical research and development, the term “well-tolerated” typically means that the treatment did not cause very many users to drop out of the study.)

 Candesant’s pipeline also includes similar products in development for palmar hyperhidrosis, plantar and facial hyperhidrosis, and an over-the-counter option.
 We’re keeping our ears and eyes open for updates.